-To be accepted for admission into the program, a student must present:
+To be accepted for admission into the program, a student must present the following:

 - Current R.N. licensure in the United States.